Baltimore Symphony Orchestra: History

 In March 2022, Jonathon Heyward first guest-conducted the orchestra.
 He returned as guest conductor in April 2022 for a charity concert for Ukraine.
 In July 2022, the orchestra announced the appointment of Heyward as its next music director, effective with the 2023-2024 season, with an initial contract of 5 years.
 Heyward is the first conductor of colour to be named music director of the Baltimore Symphony Orchestra.
+In October 2025, the orchestra announced the extension of Heyward's contract as music director through the 2030-2031 season.

 Concert halls/performance venues

 Joseph Meyerhoff Symphony Hall

 The Joseph Meyerhoff Symphony Hall has been the home of the Baltimore SO since its opening on September 16, 1982.
 Named for businessman and philanthropist Joseph Meyerhoff, the 2,443-seat hall has undergone renovations in 1990 and again in 2001.

 The Music Center at Strathmore

 The orchestra's second home is the 1,976-seat Music Center at Strathmore, located in North Bethesda, Maryland.
 With the opening of the Music Center at Strathmore in February 2005, the Baltimore Symphony became the nation's first orchestra with year-round venues in two metropolitan areas.
 As the founding partner and resident orchestra of the Music Center, the Baltimore SO presents 35 performances in the concert hall annually.

 In addition to its Baltimore and Strathmore residencies, the orchestra regularly performs in Frederick, its longest continuing run-out concert series, as well as at Chesapeake College in Wye Mills.